arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 ### <a name="Prerequisites">Prerequisites</a>

 - Visual Studio 2015
-- A Project Oxford API Key
+- A Microsoft Cognitive Services API Key
 - Get the client library and example
-- Project Oxford Entity Linking NuGet Package
+- Microsoft Entity Linking NuGet Package

-You may download the Entity Linking Intelligence Service API Client Library through https://www.projectoxford.ai/sdk or access it via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK).
+You may download the Entity Linking Intelligence Service API Client Library via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.

 ### <a name="step-1-subscribe-entity-linking-intelligence-service-and-get-your-own-key">Step 1: Subscribe to Entity Linking Intelligence Service and get your key</a>
 Before using Entity Linking Intelligence Service, you must sign up for an API key.
 See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.